PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 With your goal in mind and your code changes ready, you **randomly** split your users into two (or more) groups:

-- The control group: these users will experience your product as is – without any of your new changes.
+- **The control group** – These users will experience your product as is – without any of your new changes.

-- The test group: these users will experience your product with your new changes.
+- **The test group** – These users will experience your product with your new changes.

 You then run your A/B test to gather data (usually a few days or weeks) and compare the differences in the goal metric between the different groups.